Henry the Bearded: Death

-Henry died in 1238 in Krosno Odrzańskie (Crossen an der Oder) and was buried in the Cistercian church of Trzebnica (Trebnitz) which he had founded in 1202 on the request of his wife.
+Henry died in 1238 in Krosno Odrzańskie and was buried in the Cistercian church of Trzebnica, which he had founded in 1202 on the request of his wife.

 Assessment and legacy

 Henry the Bearded is considered by historians as one of the most prominent Piast Princes from the period of Poland's feudal fragmentation.
 However, all his work was destroyed only three years after his death due to a completely unexpected event; the Mongolian invasions.
-In general historians agree that if the disaster at the Battle of Legnica had never happened, Poland would have been united in the middle of the 13th century, and avoided the territorial losses that occurred.
-As a capable politician Henry managed to make Silesia one of the most powerful states of fragmented Poland, and also tried to maintain peace in Greater and Lesser Poland during a period of considerable changes in Western Europe.
+In general, historians agree that if the disaster at the Battle of Legnica had never happened, Poland would have been united in the middle of the 13th century and avoided the territorial losses that occurred.
+As a capable politician, Henry managed to make Silesia one of the most powerful states of fragmented Poland, and also tried to maintain peace in Greater and Lesser Poland during a period of considerable changes in Western Europe.
 One contemporary chronicler called him An honest man who only thought to be useful to his people.
-His personal emblem was a white inverted-cross in the middle of the arc, in the form of white and black eagle on the wings; this remained as the emblem of Silesia.
+His personal emblem was a white inverted cross in the middle of the arc, in the form of a white and black eagle on the wings; this remained as the emblem of Silesia.

 Marriage and issue

-Henry I the Bearded with his family.
+Henry the Bearded with his family.
 In the center sit: Henry and his wife Hedwig, from left stand: Gertrude, Agnes, Henry II the Pious and Bolesław; at the bottom sit: Sophie and Konrad the Curly.

-By 1188, Henry married Hedwig of Andechs (ca. 1174 – Abbey of Trebnitz, 15 October 1243), daughter of Duke Berthold IV of Merania.
+By 1188, Henry married Hedwig of Silesia (ca. 1174 – Trzebnica Abbey, 15 October 1243), daughter of Duke Berthold IV of Merania.
 They had seven children: